 Reducing health inequalities requires improved understanding of the causes of variation.
 Local-level variation reflects differences in local population characteristics and health system performance.
 Identifying low- and high-performing localities allows investigation into these differences.
 We used Multilevel Regression with Post-stratification (MRP) to synthesise data from multiple sources, using chlamydia testing as our example.
 We used national probability survey data to identify individual-level characteristics associated with chlamydia testing and combined this with local-level census data to calculate expected levels of testing in each local authority (LA) in England, allowing us to identify LAs where observed chlamydia testing rates were lower or higher than expected, given population characteristics.
 Taking account of multiple covariates, including age, sex, ethnicity, student and cohabiting status, 5.4% and 3.5% of LAs had testing rates higher than expected for 95% and 99% posterior credible intervals, respectively; 60.9% and 50.8% had rates lower than expected.
 Residual differences between observed and MRP expected values were smallest for LAs with large proportions of non-white ethnic populations.
 London boroughs that were markedly different from expected MRP values (90% posterior exceedance probability) had actively targeted risk groups.
 This type of synthesis allows more refined inferences to be made at small-area levels than previously feasible.

-Suh E, Grossman MK, Waite JL, et al., 2019, Thermal ecology of malaria transmission and the potential impact of behavioural resistance, Publisher: Cold Spring Harbor Laboratory
+Suh E, Grossman MK, Waite JL, et al., 2019, The influence of feeding behaviour and temperature on the capacity of mosquitoes to transmit malaria, Publisher: Cold Spring Harbor Laboratory

 Sherrard-Smith E, Griffin J, Winskill P, et al., 2018, Systematic review of indoor residual spray efficacy and effectiveness against Plasmodium falciparum in Africa, Nature Communications, Vol: 9, ISSN: 2041-1723